- Applications now are open for the 2022/23 AY

 Applications for admission to our master's programs by self-funding students continue to be accepted after the deadline for master's students seeking financial aid.

-Degree Accredited in Hungary and the US
+Degrees Accredited in Austria and the US